| ||Format||Pages||Price|| |

-It should be recognized that this technique measures the refractive index of the glass at the match point temperature, which will be higher than ambient temperature, and thus, may give different ηDt values from those obtained by other methods, which measure the refractive index at room temperature.
+4.4 It should be recognized that this technique measures the refractive index of the glass at the match point temperature, which will be higher than ambient temperature, and thus, may give different values from those obtained by other methods, which measure the refractive index at room temperature.

 1.4 The values stated in SI units are to be regarded as standard.
 No other units of measurement are included in this standard.

-1.5 This standard test method does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.6 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 ICS Number Code 81.040.01 (Glass in general)